OliverPearmain/OKPTest/README.md

 OKPTest
 =======

-Testing GIT branching and pull requests
+Testing GIT branching and pull requests.

+An edit.